Valentino Gasparella

 Valentino Gasparella (born 30 June 1935) is a retired Italian track cyclist.
 He won a gold medal in the team pursuit at the 1956 Summer Olympics in Melbourne (with Antonio Domenicali, Leandro Faggin and Franco Gandini).
 In the 1000 m sprint he won the world title in 1958 and 1959, and two bronze medals: at the 1957 World Championships and 1960 Summer Olympics.
+In 1959 he won the International Champion of Champions sprint at Herne Hill velodrome.